-The training lasts eighteen months which includes three residential group training modules, individual support, peer groups, written work, and supervised practical experience.
-Each residential module will cover topics directly related to the Rites for Girls program and will ask you to reflect upon your own experiences at that pre-teen stage of your life.
+The training lasts twenty-one months which includes three residential group training modules over nine months followed by twelve months supervised practise running your own Girls Journeying Together group, individual support, peer groups and written work.
+Each residential module will cover topics directly related to the Rites for Girls programme and will ask you to reflect upon your own experiences at that pre-teen stage of your life.
 We will be journeying together as women, mirroring the journey that you will be learning to facilitate for the girls.
 This means that two processes will go on simultaneously during the training: in the mornings you will experience a session of Girls Journeying Together group as an 11 year old girl; and in the afternoons there will be processing, teaching, and experiential exercises to support your own individual process as a professional adult woman working with girls of this age.

 In addition to the three residential training modules you will have individual coaching with either Helena or Kim and you will be allocated a peer group for support throughout the training.
-After the second residential (about 5 months into the course) you will also receive monthly on-line coaching in small groups with Kim or Helena to support you in facilitating your own Girls Journeying Together groups.
+After the final residential (about 9 months into the course) you will also receive monthly on-line coaching in small groups with Kim or Helena to support you in facilitating your own Girls Journeying Together groups.

 There will be written and practical assignments to complete in between all three training modules and a final qualifying paper (2000-2500 words) to complete before graduation.
 You will receive written feedback on your assignments.
 Once you’re running your first group you’ll be expected to present a short monthly written paper of 1000-1500 words to track your progress and share the joys and struggles you encounter on the way.